Developing Leadership Decision Making from a Coaching Perspective

 • Ask a question: Coaches ask in-depth questions to help leaders explore their own thinking and decision-making processes.

-• Feedback: Coaches provide objective feedback to help leaders develop self-awareness and identify blind spots.
+• Feedback: Coaches provide objective feedback that helps you to for leaders in developing self-awareness and in recognising blind spots.

-• Objective: During the coaching process, managers can define their goals for the decision-making process and develop the necessary steps to achieve them.
+• Objective: A coaching process for managers define their objectives for the decision-making process and develop the necessary steps to achieve them.

 Case studies